hanwenzhang123/fullstack-note/README.md

 #### why do we need redux middleware?
 - it provides a third-party extension point between dispatching an action, and the moment it reaches the reducer.
 - people use Redux middleware for implementing async action calls
-- if we do not use the middleware, we can only do actions when API server not involved
+- if we do not use the middleware, we can only do actions when API server is not involved
 - middleware allows you to call the action creators that return a function(thunk) which takes the store dispatch method as the argument
 - which is afterwards used to dispatch the synchronous action after the API or side effects has been finished.